 The arbitration body shall prescribe filing and other administrative fees and expenses to compensate it for the cost of providing services.
 The fees in effect when the fee or charge is incurred shall be applicable.
-The Center shall pay a deposit for 2/3 of the fees and expenses and the Respondent shall pay 1/3 of the fees and expenses associated with a Temporary Measures arbitration as set forth in Exhibit 1.
+The Center shall pay a deposit of \$2,000.00 for the fees and expenses and the Respondent shall pay \$600.00 for the fees and expenses associated with a Temporary Measures arbitration as set forth in Exhibit 1.
 The Respondent shall not be responsible for filing fees if qualifying for a Hardship Exemption.

-- d.
-Procedures - i.
+d.
+Procedures

+i.
 Expedited proceedings